nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Only the data in the files in ``data/user/files`` is encrypted, and not the filenames or folder structures.
 These files are never encrypted:

-- Files in the trash bin
+- Existing files in the trash bin & Versions.
+Only new and changed files after encryption is enabled are encrypted.
-- Versions
+- Existing files in Versions
 - Image thumbnails from the Gallery app
 - Previews from the Files app
 - The search index from the full text search app